luochuwei/Variational_method/README.md

 inspired by short text conversation dataset

-For some example code on how to use this class refer to Variational-Recurrent-Autoencoder(), which uses largely the same structure.
+For some example code on how to use this class refer to Variational-Recurrent-Autoencoder(https://goo.gl/gkMsYz), which uses largely the same structure.